comtihon/mongodb-erlang/README.md

 ### Administering

 This driver does not provide helper functions for commands.
 Use `mongo:command` directly and refer to the [MongoDB documentation](http://www.mongodb.org/display/DOCS/Commands) for how to issue raw commands.
-A future version will probably include helper functions for the most common commands.
+A future version may include helper functions for the most common commands.

 ### Pooling